DworkinLab/Audet_etal_2026_Evolution/README.md

 Next step is mapping with STAR:

-First, I notice the gff files of the annotation are in a non-standard format that doesn't cooperate with STAR, so I use AGAT to convert gff to gtf
+First, I notice the gff files of the annotation are in a non-standard format that doesn't cooperate with STAR, so I use AGAT to convert gff to gtf.

+*not working right now* gff is formatted incorrectly

 ```
 agat_gff2gtf_pro.sh